The Construction Vibration Damage Guide (CVDG)

 What Nobody Wants

-Virtually nobody - project sponsors, contractors or homeowners - would argue that vibration damage to surrounding structures is a desirable outcome of construction.
+Nobody - project sponsors, contractors or homeowners - would argue that vibration damage to surrounding structures is a desirable outcome of construction.
 It's something nobody actually wants.
 Therefore, why does it happen far too frequently all over the world and what can be done about it?
-Correcting this worldwide problem requires both goodwill and an admission that the problem exists by those creating it.
-For more discussion of these matters, see Consequences and Prevention.
+Correcting this worldwide problem requires goodwill, scientific understanding, an admission by those creating it that the problem exists, a willingness on their part to take simple and low cost steps to reduce or end damage to surrounding property, and straightforward, minimally costly regulation to promote vibration safety.
+For more discussion of these matters, see the CVDG Pro chapter, Consequences and Prevention.

-Many of the problems which arise in construction vibration damage can be traced to virtually non-existent regulation at the state or local level, even though good standards and information often exist at the national or international levels.
-For some thoughts on how to properly regulate construction vibration to prevent damage with minimum cost and interference with construction activities, see Vibration Regulation.
+Many of the problems which arise in construction vibration damage can be traced to virtually non-existent vibration regulation at the state or local level, even though good standards and information often exist at the national or international levels.
+For some thoughts on how to regulate properly construction vibration to prevent damage, with minimum cost to, and interference with, construction activities, see Vibration Regulation.

 Where Do I Go From Here?

-A good place to start in the CVDG, if you're unfamiliar with ground vibration science and terminology, is our page Vibration 101.
-That chapter of the CVDG has a basic introduction to ground vibration and its effects.
-If you're not a scientist, reading it will help you understand many other CVDG pages and the broader scientific literature of vibration effects and damage.
-Other pages in the CVDG expand greatly on this basic information.
+The CVDG Overview chapter has a list of other chapters in the CVDG which are among the most read.
+If you have a specific interest (e.g. a damage claim), you may want to look at the Document Index, in which the pages on the site are grouped by topical area.
+A good place to start in the CVDG, if you're unfamiliar with ground vibration science and terminology, is its chapter, Vibration 101.
+That chapter has a basic introduction to ground vibration and its effects.
+If you're not a scientist, reading it will help you understand many other CVDG chapters and the broader scientific literature of vibration effects and damage.
+Other sections of the CVDG expand greatly on this basic information.
 Vibration standards and their use and applicability in construction settings are discussed in the CVDG's Vibration Standards chapter.

-The many other topics discussed in the CVDG can be located in the CDVG Contents and in the links along the margins of the online pages.
+The many other topics discussed in the CVDG can be located in the CDVG Contents.
 To give yourself maximum flexibility to view the CVDG web pages, you may want to open the CDVG Contents in a separate window or tab.
-The links near the top, left margin and bottom of each page on the site provide quick ways to navigate the CVDG and other pages on the site.
+The links near the top, left margin and bottom of each page on the web site provide quick ways to navigate the CVDG and other chapters on the site.
+Chapters on the same level in the site as the current chapter are linked near the top of the page; chapters on the level below are found running down the left side of the page.
 You can get a free, non-business, at-home use copy of the entire CVDG, minus ads and web navigation and with added content, in PDF format from Vibrationdamage.com's Download page.
-General information on using the CVDG to best effect can be found in the downloadable PDF and Pro versions' Appendix A.2
+General information on using the CVDG to best effect can be found in the CVDG Pro version's Appendix A - Using the CVDG.

 Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.